 However, in terms of core features, they have some key differences.

 Collaboration is an important feature these days, especially with so many companies adopting remote work.

-So a good spreadsheet should let you see when your teammate is editing it in real-time.
+So a good spreadsheet template should let you see when your teammate is editing it in real-time.
 This way, you don’t have to tap them on the shoulder for ‘Is it done?’

 A. Google Sheets